NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.ShufflePlugin.rst

 |pluginIcon|

-*This documentation is for version 3.0 of Shuffle.*
+*This documentation is for version 3.0 of Shuffle (net.sf.openfx.ShufflePlugin).*

 Description
 -----------